sachdevavaibhav/js-fundamentals/README.md

 - **Map**: It applies a given function to each element of an array, creating a new array with the results.
 - **Filter**: It takes a function and creates a new array containing only the elements that satisfy a specified condition.
 - **Reduce**: It iterates over an array, accumulating a single result by applying a given function to each element.

+## Issues with callbacks:
+- It is because of callbacks that JS has asynchronous behavior but it can cause troubles sometimes.
+The main issues that come up:
+  - **Callback Hell**:  Also known as "pyramid of doom," is a term used to describe a situation in JavaScript where multiple nested callbacks are used within asynchronous code.
+Our code starts to grow horizontally rather than vertically and it makes readability and maintainability of the codebase difficult.
+  - **Inversion of Control**: Due to callback hell, the flow of the program is dictated by the callbacks and makes it challenging to follow the logical flow of the code.

+## Promises:
+- A promise is an object that represents eventual completion or failure of an async operation.
+This object helps solve the problem of inversion of control by allowing developers to attach callbacks to previous dependent async operations rather than passing the callback to it.
+It also solved the problem of callback hell by promise chaining.
+- Promise objects are immutable and can have either of three states: pending, fulfilled or rejected.